 Participants began the positivity session by watching "The Chore Wheel!"
 YouTube clip from The Office (The office US, 2016), a modern television show that comically depicts the daily lives of those in a common office setting.
-While the video was selected to connect students with the learning through a medium in which they actively engage, the purpose was to trigger students to open a dialogue surrounding the concept of positivity.
-Discussion about student reactions to the clip encouraged them to discuss the interaction between individuals as well as how positivity applies to communication best practices, to strong professional relationships, and to personal management techniques.
+While the video was selected to be able to connect with the learning through a medium in which they actively engage, the purpose was to trigger students to open a dialogue surrounding the concept of positivity.
+Discussion about student reactions to the clip encouraged students to discuss the interaction between individuals as well as how positivity applies to communication best practices, to foster strong professional relationships, and to enhance personal management techniques.
 Questions include: